-To help build and develop a partnership with parents to help their children achieve the State's high academic standards, the Middle School of Pleasantville will:
+To help build and develop a partnership with parents to help their children achieve the State's high academic standards, the School's name South Main Street School will:

 - 1. Recommend to the local educational agency (LEA), the names of parents of participating children of Title I, Part A programs who are interested in serving on the State's Committee of Practitioners and School Support Teams. - 2.
-Notify parents of the school's participation in Literacy Programs operating within the school, the district and the contact information.

-- 3. Work with the LEA in addressing problems, if any, in implementing parental involvement activities in section 1118 of Title I, Part A. - 4.
+Notify parents of the school's participation in Early Reading First, Reading First and Even Start Family Literacy Programs operating within the school, the district and the contact information. - 3.
+Work with the LEA in addressing problems, if any, in implementing parental involvement activities in section 1118 of Title I, Part A. - 4.
 Work with the LEA to ensure that a copy of the SEA's written complaint procedures for resolving any issue of violation(s) of a Federal statute or regulation of Title I, Part A programs is provided to parents of students and to appropriate private school officials or representatives.